Lawreros/Ross_Vault/Projects/Personal Website.md

 Which files in the sea of `.css` and markdown are responsible for different formatting and were specifically in those files to look.

 #### Content
+`images/custom/`: The location of all images that were not part of the default github pages set.
+This just prevents me from breaking anything before I get a better understanding of what all the different images are for.

 #### Formatting
 `_sass/_base.scss`: Contains the variable settings for the base html stuff.
 This is where the margins are defined for fundamental things like `h2` or `<p>` or `<img>`